Peer-Led Team Learning

 Can I be a PLTL leader?

-If you have taken a course that we offer PLTL workshops for, you received an “A” in the course, you have a 3.0 GPA, and you have 2 faculty recommendations (one must be from this discipline), you are more than welcome to apply for a PLTL leader position.
-You can find an application on this website under “Employment Opportunities.”
+If you have taken a course that we offer PLTL session support for, received an “A” or "B" in the course, have a 3.0 GPA, and have 1 faculty recommendation (must be from this discipline), you are more than welcome to apply for a PLTL Leader position.
+You can find an application on this website under “Student Employment.”

 How do I get more Information?

 Please contact us!
 Our departmental email is firstname.lastname@example.org.